ajanin/bash_tutorial/README.md

 # How to Read

 Many formats are supported.
 For plain text, read tutorial.md.
-For HTML, open tutorial.html.
+For HTML, open tutorial.html in your browser.
 If you're really old fashioned, you can print tutorial.pdf.

 You should have a terminal window with Bash open and be in the top level directory of the repository (the one with the file `wotw.txt.gz`), as the tutorial expects you to be interacting with Bash and using the files in this repo as you're reading.

 # Notes on Building

 The source for the tutorial is `tutorial.md`.
-It's written in (Pandoc's markdown format)[https://pandoc.org/MANUAL.html#pandocs-markdown].
-This is reasonably easy to read as plain text, but other formats are easy to generate with (Pandoc)[https://pandoc.org].
+It's written in [Pandoc's markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown).
+This is reasonably easy to read as plain text, but other formats are easy to generate with [Pandoc](https://pandoc.org).
 I generate the various format with the commands:
 ```
 docker run --rm -v $(pwd):/data -u $(id -u):$(id -g) pandoc/core -s -H style.html --metadata pagetitle="Bash Tutorial" -o tutorial.html tutorial.md